lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

     const location = normalizeLocation( [ start, start + fullMatch.length ], rdfaBlock.region );

 ##### Adding the hint Card

 Lastly, we need to add our highlight to the HintsRegistry.
 A hint card informs the HintsRegistry where cards should be shown.

 In between our calculations and the hint card being added, user input might be happening.
-The HintsRegistry will help us out here based on the hrId.
+The HintsRegistry will help us out here based on the `hrId`.

 The HintsRegistry needs to know:

-  - At which document state we are: the `hrid`
+  - At which document state we are: the `hrId`
   - The scope of our changes: `wikipedia-slug-scope`
   - Where to show the highlight: `location`,
   - Which card to render: `rdfa-editor-wikipedia-slug-card` (located in `addon/components`)